-At the time of writing this article, the M3 is selling for $106 for the standard and $116 for the lengthened on AliExpress, with free shipping to the US.
-A similar quality bag made by a more well known brand name would easily go for upwards of $200 making this bag a steal.
+At the time of writing this article, the M3 is selling for $106 for the standard and $116 for the lengthened on AliExpress, with free shipping to the US (and now on Amazon with prime shipping too!).
+A similar quality bag made by a more well-known brand name would easily go for upwards of $200 making this bag a steal.

 - Splicing: yes

 - Filling: 95 % Goose Down

 - Fabric: Nylon

 - Size: 190x78cm(75in x 31in)/210x82cm(83in x 34in)

 - Outer Fabric:iFlEX 15D 6500 Ultralight Nylon

 - Inner Fabric:iFlEX 15D 6100 Ultralight Nylon

 - Filling Material: 95% White Goose Down 500/550(lengthened bag) grams

 - weight: 960g/1040g (34oz/37oz)